sfidahussain/mini-app-terraform/README.md

-# Interest Rate Terraform
+# ECS Api Gateway Terraform
-Configuration in this directory creates a set of resources for a user uploading interest rates to an S3 and persisting those rates to a datastore.
+Configuration in this directory creates a set of resources for a user to fetch pets to a datastore.

 ## Installation
 Must have AWS CLI Configured